Baby Chioggia Beets

 Description/Taste

-Baby Chioggia beets are entirely edible including their roots, stems, and leaves.
-The root is small in size, averaging five centimeters in diameter, and has a globular, slightly flattened shape, connected to broad green leaves with thick, crisp, red stems.
+Baby Chioggia beets are small in size, averaging five centimeters in diameter, and have a globular, slightly flattened shape, connected to broad green leaves with thick, crisp, red stems.
 The skin is semi-rough, firm, and burgundy, covered in fine hairs.
 Underneath the skin, the flesh is dense and naturally striped with rings of white and fuchsia.
-Baby Chioggia beets have a crunchy texture when raw and when cooked, they develop a tender, sweet, and mellow earthy flavor.
+Baby Chioggia beets have a crunchy texture when raw and when cooked, they develop a tender, sweet, mellow earthy flavor.
+They have a tender consistency, bright striping, and a sweet, earthy flavor.

 Seasons/Availability